jbmiller10/CaptionFusionator/README.md

 cd CaptionFusionator
 ```

-Linux
+####Linux
 ```bash
 chmod +x setup.sh
 chmod +x run.sh
 ./setup.sh
 ```

-Window
+####Windows
 ```bash
 setup.bat
 ```

 ## Example Usage

 You can run this project by executing the `run.sh` script with your desired options.
-Here's an example command that utilizes multiple models and summarizes with a llama derived model:
+Here's an example command that utilizes multiple models and summarizes with a llama-derived model:

-Linux
+####Linux
 ```bash
 ./run.sh --input_directory /path/to/your/image/dir --use_blip2 --use_open_flamingo --use_wd14 --wd14_stack_models --summarize_with_llama
 ```

+Or, using options in a config file:
+./run.sh --use_config_file ./config_file.txt

 You can run this project by executing the run.ps1 script with your desired options.
-Here's an example command that utilizes multiple models and summarizes with a llama derived model:
+Here's an example command that utilizes multiple models and summarizes with a llama-derived model:

-Window
+####Windows
 ```bash
 ./run.ps1 --input_directory /path/to/your/image/dir --use_blip2 --use_open_flamingo --use_wd14 --wd14_stack_models --summarize_with_llama
 ```
-Or
+Or, using a config file
 ```bash
 ./run.ps1 --use_config_file ./config_file.txt
 ```